Join the Movement - Sign the Delay Manifesto 📑

 They are continuing to update Threads rather frequently.
 Threads is now testing a Search feature as it currently doesn’t have one.
 This is often the easiest way to find all sorts of content, good or bad.

-How does Threads Work?
+How Does Threads Work?

 To use Threads, you must connect your Instagram account.
 This will create an @ sign above your Instagram page to show others that you are on Threads.